-(1) The purchase price for each investment represents the value of shares of our common stock and assumes an initial public offering price of \$15 per share, the mid-point of the initial public offering price range shown on the cover page of this prospectus.
+(1) The purchase price for each investment represents the value of shares of our common stock at the initial public offering price of \$15.00 per share.

 (2) Reflects the fair market value of all existing investments as of October 30, 2006, as determined by our Board of Directors.